 The principles defining the Risk Management system are provided in the Generali Group Risk Management Policy which is the cornerstone of all risk-related policies and guidelines.

-The Risk Management Policy covers all risks to which LFL is exposed, on a current basis or on forward-looking basis.
-As stated in section A.1., due to the envisaged sale of the company, the forward looking basis is subject to the new owner of LFL.
+The Risk Management Policy covers all risks to which LFL is exposed on a current basis or on forward-looking basis.

 Generali Group's Risk Management process is defined on the following phases:

 1. Risk identification